bevane/repocheck/README.md

 - [ ] Add flag for json output
 - [ ] Add head and tail flag to limit output

+# Discussions

+Interested in this project and have requests for specific features or want to discuss about this repo?
+Let me know in [discussions](https://github.com/bevane/repocheck/discussions)

 # License
 Repo Check is released under the MIT License